nicoversity/cc_of_workshop_simpleObjectDetectionUsingOpenCV/README.md

-# cc_of_workshop_simpleObjectDectionUsingOpenCV
-Creative coding using openFrameworks - Workshop: Simple Object Detection using OpenCV
+# Creative coding using openFrameworks - Workshop: Simple Object Detection using OpenCV